Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 - Runtimes, e.g. `.NET Runtime`.

-When `mod` packages are distributed as dependencies, they may be hidden from the loadout (profile) view inside a mod manager; provided it does not have a [configuration][mod-configurations].
+When `mod` packages are distributed as dependencies, they may be hidden from the loadout (profile) view inside a mod manager; provided it does not have a [configuration][package-configuration].

 !!! tip "When a dependency is present that no mod depends on, it can be removed from the system."